(Divided between my current and prior states of being, and then alphabetical by subsection.)

 Christopher ‘Chris’ Banks: The most complacent member of our campus crew consisting otherwise of Paul, Theo, Geoff, and me.
 As long as Chris had a pint or a dram at hand, he was perfectly content–too content as the years wore on.
 He could chat about anything, play any sport with any equipment you threw at him, figure any number in the blink of an (even drunk) eye, and judge your character before you knew he’d started surveying.
 He was also a brilliant painter, although he only showed a handful, and an aggressive dresser, all plaid and muttonchops.
 And while it’s a bit anachronistic to say so, Chris was the fiercest of LGBTQ allies.

-Maxwell: A floppy, boyish, pleasantly-mad scientist with a penchant for curries and giant maps of bird-flight.
-Maxwell…well if a man can need two husbands, it was Geoff, and Maxwell was the applicant to my parallel position.
+George Maxwell: A floppy, boyish, pleasantly-mad scientist with a penchant for curries and giant maps of bird-flight.
+If a man can need two husbands, it was Geoff, and Maxwell (who never went by George a day in his life) was the applicant to my parallel position.
 They were together about a year before Geoff mucked it up–he was so good at that–but they were coming back around, building out our polyamorous network, when I passed on.
 Marion died in the same event, leaving Geoff alone in the world.
 I desperately hope Maxwell tightened his hold on the man and never let go.
-I’m a bit embarrassed to say, I cannot remember if Maxwell was his given or surname–details often escape me after all this time, but I know I never called him anything else.

 Rebecca ‘Becky’ Anderson: Paul’s wife.
 And, therefore, a saint and soldier among women.
 They were betrothed from birth–aristocratic cousins and whatnot–but both were rather convinced nothing would come of it.
 Then scandal broke, and to restore the family name after Paul’s younger brother sought to destroy it, the two had to unite and spearhead the next generation and its heirs.
 Neither were at all happy about it–but since it ended Paul’s marriage to Theo, he was especially, violently distraught.
 Becky called him on his idiocy, forced his secrets to the front, and after the shock, molded their marriage into a remarkable friendship, complete with children…somehow.
 She and Theo became very close in the process–an unlikely, but often hilarious duo, much to Paul’s consternation.